Fellowships for Sophomores

 The Charles B. Rangel International Affairs Summer Enrichment Program is a six-week summer program designed to provide undergraduate students with a deeper appreciation of current issues and trends in international affairs, a greater understanding of career opportunities in international affairs, and the enhanced knowledge and skills to pursue such careers.
 Students live at Howard University, attend classes, and participate in a variety of programs with foreign affairs professionals at Howard and at diverse locations around Washington, DC.

 The Udall Foundation awards scholarships to college sophomores and juniors for leadership, public service, and commitment to issues related to the environment or Native American nations.

 UK Fulbright Commission Summer Institutes

-The Fulbright UK Summer Institutes are three-to-four week programmes for US undergraduate students.
-Participants can explore the culture, heritage and history of the UK while experiencing higher education at a UK university.
-Available to current freshmen and sophomores.
+The Fulbright UK Summer Institutes are three-to-four week programs for US undergraduate students to explore the culture, heritage, and history of the UK while experiencing higher education at a UK university.
+Available to current first-years and sophomores.

 Additional experiences are listed in our A-Z database.
 Email us at [email protected] to discuss!